jihed-ben-salah/financial-chatbot/README.md

 #### Model training
 The XGClassifier, with grid search to find the optimal hyperparameters and ROC curve next to F1_score for evaluation, was used to perform the classification task.

-Feature -> data_class['clean_text']: Converted clean text documents to a matrix of token counts using CountVectorizer() from the scikit-learn library.
+Feature -> data_class['clean_text']: I converted clean text documents to a matrix of token counts using CountVectorizer() from the scikit-learn library.

 Target -> data_class['topic']: Legal or Financial topic